-Jo is a digital marketer who brings over five years of experience supporting social impact organisations navigate the digital world so they can maximize their real-world impact.
-She leverages her CDM®, Meta, and Google trainings to design and lead integrated marketing and fundraising campaigns, marketing research, and paid media strategies.
+Jo is a digital marketer with over five years of experience supporting social impact organisations navigate the digital world so they can maximize their real-world impact.
+She specializes in designing integrated marketing campaigns, conducting marketing research, and running paid media campaigns.

 Jo is an activist and a firm believer in the power of digital and the arts to bring inclusive change.
-Her work with Filipino artists during the COVID-19 lockdown and volunteer stint as an art literacy and social enterprise instructor for indigenous children in Mindanao earned her a place in competitive fellowship programmes, including the first UNESCO Creative Economy cohort implemented by the University of London, and UnionAid’s Mindanao Young Leaders Programme implemented by the Victory University of Wellington, New Zealand.
+Some of her notable work include digitizing Filipino artists’ works during the COVID-19 lockdown and volunteering as an art literacy instructor for displaced indigenous children.
+She has been recognized for her contributions through competitive fellowship programmes such as the inaugural UNESCO Creative Economy cohort by the University of London and UnionAid’s Mindanao Young Leaders Programme implemented by the Victory University of Wellington, New Zealand.

 At Wedu, Jo leads overall brand communications strategy and champions Wedu’s work through public relations, media production, and digital fundraising efforts.